AleksandarKostovic/bash-game/README.md

-This is a very simple game made in shell script, meant to be tried in any bash terminal.
+This is a very simple game made in shell script, made for any bash terminal.

 # Instalation